 Lightstone president Mitchell Hochberg said offers on the property came in lower than the amount the company was willing to sell for.
 He said Lightstone could hold it long term and re-list it in a more favorable market.
 “At this point, we’re more buyers than we are sellers,” Hochberg said.

-Thor had better luck recently with a Soho building and two adjacent retail condos leased to Louis Vuitton.
-The owner put the properties on the market for $80 million last year and sold them for $82.5 million in February.
+A group of Italian investors had better luck recently with a Soho building and two adjacent retail condos leased to Louis Vuitton.
+The owners put the properties on the market for $80 million last year and sold them for $82.5 million in February.

 “When we launched, we launched into a wall of negativity about retail,” said CBRE broker Ned Midgley, who marketed the property for the seller.
 “Was there an adjustment last year?
 Absolutely.
 But two years before, there was a huge price adjustment upwards.
 So, I think [we’re] sort of getting back to stable.”